w3cloud/cassandra-jom/README.md

 </ul>

 <h5>Get Started</h5>
-* Refer to Project Wiki to get started with Cassandra JOM.
+* Refer to the Project Wiki to get started with Cassandra JOM.

 <h5>Maven Dependency</h5>